mmeendez8/mmeendez8.github.io/_posts/2024-12-23-preference-alignment.md

 ---
 layout: post
-title: "Preference alignment"
+title: "LLM Preference Alignment"
-subtitle: ""
+subtitle: "Understanding PPO, DPO, and ORPO"
 author: Miguel Mendez
-description: ""
+description: "This post covers LLM preference alignment, focusing on key techniques like PPO, DPO, and ORPO.
+Understand how large language models (LLMs) can be aligned with human preferences.
+Learn about the latest advancements in LLM alignment and how these methods optimize models to follow specific rules and preferences."
-image: "/assets/images/fullsize/posts/2024-12-05-gpu-normalization/thumbnail.jpg"
+image: "/assets/images/fullsize/posts/2024-12-23-preference-alignment/thumbnail.jpg"
 selected: y
 mathjax: y
-tags: [PyTorch, GPU, Performance, Computer Vision, Python]
+tags: [LLM, Language-Model, RLHF, Reinforcement-Learning, DPO, PPO, ORPO]
-categories: [Deep Learning, Performance, CUDA]
+categories: [Deep Learning, Machine Learning, Natural Language Processing, AI, Technology]
 ---

 I am trying to keep myself updated with the LLM literature and recently found an [interesting course](https://github.com/huggingface/smol-course) from HuggingFace that covers a practical introduction to LLM alignment.
 It is very useful because the course is designed so you can run everything on your machine with minimal hardware requirements.
 After checking some of the content, I started going into a loop of papers, blog posts, and documentation.
 So, I decided to start writing this post to use as notes in the future.
 I hope anyone else finds it useful too.